 There is a strong link between low vitamin-D levels and anxiety symptoms.
 While your body makes vitamin D by getting sun on your skin and you can get vitamin D from vitamin-D fortified milk and a few other foods, it is difficult to get enough vitamin D from diet alone.

 In one study, patients given a vitamin D supplement had significant improvement in anxiety symptoms and their serotonin levels increased.
 Taking 800 to 2,000 IU per day is the appropriate dose for most people, but a blood test to check your vitamin-D levels is the best way to determine your needs.
+If you need to take a vitamin D supplement, this is the one I recommend.

 Oxidative stress may trigger anxiety symptoms.
 Vitamin C is a strong antioxidant that helps reduce this oxidative stress.